rexdesigndk/Tail-Components/readme.md

 ## Acknowledgments

 Thanks to Adam Wathan for his amazing work.

+Thanks to [Boxicons](https://boxicons.com/) for their icon set.